Tensa53/tensa53.github.io/_projects/commons_project.md

     </div>
 </div>

-Overall during this analysis we have completed some activities:
+During this analysis we have also completed some other activities:

 - **Bug fixing and Code Smells**: We implemented some quick fix to solve some bugs and also removed some code smells;
 - **Vulnerability assessment**: We checked some of the spotted vulnerabilities and decided how to deal with them;